tiendu/tiendu.github.io/_posts/2025-05-29-return-on-liabilities-eng.md

 From an investor's viewpoint:

-- When **cash flow from operations aligns well with reported profits**, it signals healthy, quality earnings - a strong buy indicator.
+- When **operating cash flow (OCF) aligns well with reported profits**, it signals healthy, quality earnings - a strong buy indicator.

 - When **profits appear strong but cash flow is weak or inconsistent**, it raises red flags about potential accounting gimmicks, inventory issues, or stretched working capital.